reaktor/hy-rule-genai/README.md

 # hy-rule-genai
+HYRULE = Helsingin Yliopisto Reaktor Use LLMs Effectively :)

-GenAI training for developers, in collaboration with Helsingin Yliopisto
+GenAI training for developers, in collaboration with University of Helsinki.

+Below is a generic agenda for the onboarding.
+Your actual omboarding agenda will differ and be adjusted to your needs.
+Most likely there will be a slides presentation for your group's needs.
+Each part contains its own instructions.md file which you should follow.

 # Proposed Agenda